thangom/thangom/README.md

 - 👋 Hi, I’m @thangom
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning Python, MySQL
-- 📫 How to reach me thangadh666@gmail.com
+- 📫 Reach me thangadh666@gmail.com

 <!---
 thangom/thangom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.